maverick-js/signals/README.md

 found `undefined` will be returned.
 This is intentionally low-level so you can design a context API in your library as desired.

-In your implementation make sure to check if a parent scpoe exists via `getScope()`.
+In your implementation make sure to check if a parent scope exists via `getScope()`.
 If one does not exist log a warning that this function should not be called outside a computation or render function.